RCOSDP/weko/docs/community/maintainers-guide/repositories.rst

 Setting up a repository
 =======================

-First, reach out to the Invenio architects and agree on scope and name of the new repository.
-The architects are their to help you and to ensure that the module fits into the larger Invenio ecosystem.
+First, reach out to the WEKO3 architects and agree on scope and name of the new repository.
+The architects are their to help you and to ensure that the module fits into the larger WEKO3 ecosystem.

 New repositories can be created in either the `inveniosoftware <https://github.com/inveniosoftware>`_ or the